msupply-foundation/conforma-server/documentation/Database-Schema-Application.md

 The `serial` is a string used to display the application number to users - future plan is to allow custom serial numbers.

-The `name` will be deduced by the template name + user + company names.
+The `name` will be deduced by the template name + user + organisation names.

 The `is_active` is set to `'true'` for all applications that are still in the review process or are in Draft status.